Aitch (rapper)

 Harrison James Armstrong (born 9 December 1999), known professionally as Aitch, is an English rapper from Manchester.
 He rose to fame in 2018 with the track "Straight Rhymez".
 His debut studio album Close to Home (2022) reached number two on the UK Albums Chart.

-Aitch has released eleven top 10 singles in the UK, including "Taste (Make It Shake)" and "Baby", which both peaked at number two on the UK Singles Chart.
-The name "Aitch" derives from the pronunciation of the letter 'h', which is the first letter of his given name.
+Aitch has released eleven top-10 singles in the UK, including "Taste (Make It Shake)" and "Baby", which both peaked at number two on the UK Singles Chart.
+The name Aitch derives from the pronunciation of the letter 'h', which is the first letter of his birth name.

+Aitch is an ambassador for the charity Down's Syndrome Association to whom he gave a donation from the budget of his music video for his track "My G" as the song is about his sister, Gracie, who has the condition.

 Early life

 Harrison James Armstrong was born on 9 December 1999 in New Moston, Manchester.
-He has Irish ancestry through his mother He is a supporter of the football club Manchester United.
+He has Irish ancestry through his mother.
+He is a lifelong supporter of the football club Manchester United.
 After leaving school, he went to college and played sports, but eventually dropped out and worked in construction with his grandfather.

 Career

 2015: Beginnings

 Aitch first garnered attention in 2015 when a YouTube video of him rapping to friends gained local popularity.
 He originally did not want the video published, but changed his mind when it gained 10,000 views.
 A friend continued uploading Aitch's freestyles to see if it would gain more views.